-It’s common knowledge - one can literally walk into the Superstition Mountains in Arizona, trip over the Lost Dutchman mine, fill their pockets full of gold, crawl out to Apache Junction and buy the other half of the US that Obama did not already sell to China.
-Was Darwin really right?
-How is it that we tend to measure intelligence based on who can read a teleprompter.
+It’s common knowledge - one can literally walk into the Superstition Mountains in Arizona, trip over the Lost Dutchman mine, fill their pockets full of gold, crawl out to Apache Junction and buy the other half of the US.

 Legend after legend tells of untold riches at the Lost Dutchman but with little evidence that the mine ever existed; yet this mine is talked about by nearly every prospector in North America and you can bet scam artists will raise $millions to search for this Lost mine.
 I must say, I’m intrigued by these myths and why we believe them.
 Human nature?
 Why don't we just spend time searching for real gold deposits - there are hundreds out there, all we need to do is look.
 In nearly every present and past gold mining district in the world, there are dozens of good deposits that were overlooked by the past prospectors and mining companies.
 All it takes is for one to spend time learning about the characteristics of the deposits in the area, the regional geology and then doing some prospecting.